shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_novel-peptide-analysis/tutorial.md

 ### MVP

-> The spectra belonging to these novel peptides can be viewed using MVP,this can be achieved by selecting the output from the mz to sqlite tool.
+> The spectra belonging to these "Novel peptides" can be viewed using MVP,this can be achieved by selecting the output from the mz to sqlite tool.
-> Here is a step by step proteogenomic view of the novel peptides obtained from running this workflow:
+> Here is a step by step proteogenomic view of the "Novel peptides" obtained from running this workflow:

 > 1) Click on the “Visualize in MVP application”, it will open up a new window for MVP.
 > <img src="../../../images/mz2sqlite.png" width=20%>